iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 Bentley has authored many "domain" schemas to support connectors for many of its authoring applications.
 For the most aligned data (i.e., data published from your Connector uses the same classes and properties as data published from other connectors), it is best to use a domain schema.

-To see what domain schemas are available, see [Released Domain Schemas](ReleasedDomainSchemas.md)
+To see what domains exist in BIS, see [Domains](https://www.itwinjs.org/bis/domains/)

 Sometimes BIS domain schemas are not adequate to capture all the data in the authoring application.
 The flow chart below can be used to assist in deciding which schema methodology to use.